bicCluster/learning-cluster/README.md

 Ambari is a automatical deploy system for Hadoop.
 [Link to installation]( http://docs.hortonworks.com/HDPDocuments/Ambari-2.2.0.0/bk_Installing_HDP_AMB/bk_Installing_HDP_AMB-20151221.pdf)

-REMEMBER:
+TIPS:

 * [This](http://posidev.com/blog/2009/06/04/set-ulimit-parameters-on-ubuntu/) will help you when setting `ulimit`
-* Check Hadoop Components you need and arrange them reasonably on the servers.
-Some services may fail so do not install services that you do not need.
+* The services you need to install are 'HDFS', 'MapReduce2', 'Yarn', 'ZooKeeper' and  'Ambari Metrics'.
+Some other services may fail so do not install services that you do not need.
 * You should be aware of that “Losalamos” should be one of the clients since it is the only interface to run Hadoop programs from outside.
+* You will need to set up password-less SSH during the process, the manual from Hortonworks have covered the basic steps.
+You can also check [this](http://www.linuxproblem.org/art_9.html) and [this](http://askubuntu.com/questions/497895/permission-denied-for-rootlocalhost-for-ssh-connection) if you need more help.

 ## Test a MapReduce Program